Paleo Swedish Meatballs and Gravy

 - Using a blender, immersion blender or food processor, puree this mixture.

-- If your gravy isn't creamy enough (the onions actually make it creamy!), whisk in the optional arrowroot powder/water slowly and allow the gravy to thicken to your desired consistency.
+- If your gravy isn't creamy enough (the onions actually make it creamy!), whisk in the arrowroot powder/water slowly and allow the gravy to thicken to your desired consistency.
 You may not have to use all your arrowroot powder or maybe you want to add more.
 You could also add sour cream instead, if you are not a paleo person.
 You are the conductor on this gravy train.

 - About that lingonberry sauce.
 I don't have a recipe for you because I do not have access to fresh lingonberries, but DO NOT SKIP THE SAUCE, I SAY.
-Lingonberry sauce is most authentically Swedish, but you could substitute cranberry sauce as well if you want to make something paleo (like Nom Nom's Paleo Cran-Cherry Sauce?).
+Lingonberry sauce is most authentically Swedish, but you could substitute a cranberry sauce as well if you want to make something paleo (like Nom Nom's Paleo Cran-Cherry Sauce?).
 You just want something sweet and tart.

 - Serve with mashed cauliflower!
 I have spilled the secrets of fluffy mashed cauliflower here and roasty-toasty cauliflower rice here, pets.

 - Cardamom creme brulee or a Paleo Blueberry Almond Crisp would be the most perfect ending to this Scandinavian meal, obviously.